shaksternano/borgar/README.md

 # Borgar

-Discord and Revolt bot that provides fun image editing commands, such as image captioning.
+A Discord and Revolt bot that provides fun image editing commands, such as image captioning.

 <!--suppress HtmlDeprecatedAttribute -->
 <div align="center">